 - (1) For further details about the indirect ownership of Qunar Cayman Islands Limited, see "Item 4.A.
-Information on the Company History and Development of the Company." - (2) Indirectly owned through Ctrip Travel Holding, a Cayman Islands company, and its Hong Kong subsidiary, Ctrip Travel Holding (Hong Kong) Limited. - (3) Indirectly owned through Ctrip Investment (Shanghai) Co., Ltd., a PRC company. - (4) Indirectly owned through Queen's Road Travel Information Limited, a Hong Kong company.
-(5) Min Fan and Qi Shi hold 99.5% and 0.5% of the equity interest in Chengdu Ctrip Travel Agency Co., Ltd., respectively. - (6) Min Fan and Maohua Sun hold 89.8% and 10.2% of the equity interest in Shanghai Ctrip Commerce Co., Ltd., respectively. - (7) Hui Cao and Hui Wang hold 60% and 40% of the equity interest in Beijing Qu Na Information Technology Co., Ltd., respectively.
+Information on the Company History and Development of the Company." - (2) Indirectly owned through Ctrip Travel Holding, a Cayman Islands company, and its Hong Kong subsidiary, Ctrip Travel Holding (Hong Kong) Limited.
+We are in the process of registering the remaining approximately 2% equity interest held by unrelated third parties with the local branch of the State Administration for Market Regulation. - (3) Indirectly owned through Ctrip Investment (Shanghai) Co., Ltd., a PRC company. - (4) Indirectly owned through Queen's Road Travel Information Limited, a Hong Kong company. - (5) Min Fan and Qi Shi hold 99.5% and 0.5% of the equity interest in Chengdu Ctrip Travel Agency Co., Ltd., respectively. - (6) Min Fan and Maohua Sun hold 89.8% and 10.2% of the equity interest in Shanghai Ctrip Commerce Co., Ltd., respectively. - (7) Hui Cao and Hui Wang hold 60% and 40% of the equity interest in Beijing Qu Na Information Technology Co., Ltd., respectively.

 We are a holding company incorporated in the Cayman Islands and rely on dividends from our subsidiaries in China and consulting and other fees paid to our subsidiaries by our consolidated affiliated Chinese entities.
 We conduct a majority of our business through our wholly-owned subsidiaries in China.
-Due to the current restrictions on foreign ownership of air-ticketing, travel agency and value-added telecommunications businesses in China, we have conducted part of our operations in these businesses through a series of contractual arrangements between our PRC subsidiaries and our consolidated affiliated Chinese entities.
-Our significant consolidated affiliated Chinese entities included Ctrip Commerce, Shanghai Huacheng, Chengdu Ctrip and Qunar Beijing as of December 31, 2017.
+Due to the current restrictions on foreign ownership of air-ticketing, travel agency and value-added telecommunications businesses in China, we have conducted part of our operations in these businesses through a series of contractual arrangements between our PRC subsidiaries and our consolidated affiliated Chinese entities included Ctrip Commerce, Shanghai Huacheng, Chengdu Ctrip and Qunar Beijing as of December 31, 2018.
 From time to time, we amended and restated the contractual arrangements that we had entered into with our consolidated affiliated Chinese entities in order to further strengthen our ability to control these entities and receive substantially all of the economic benefits from them.
-We have entered into additional contractual arrangements based on substantially the same series of amended and restated forms with our other consolidated affiliated Chinese entities subsequent to our adoption of these forms, and plan to enter into substantially the same series of agreements with all of our future consolidated affiliated Chinese entities.
-In 2015, 2016, and 2017, we further optimized the functions of our various consolidated affiliated Chinese entities to avoid duplicative operations among these consolidated affiliated Chinese entities.
+We have entered into additional contractual arrangements based on substantially the same series of agreements with all of our future consolidated affiliated Chinese entities.
+From 2015 to 2018, we further optimized the functions of our various consolidated affiliated Chinese entities to avoid duplicative operations among these consolidated affiliated Chinese.

 As of the date of this report, some of our directors and officers are principal record owners of our consolidated affiliated Chinese entities.
-Each of them has signed an irrevocable power of attorney to appoint Ctrip Travel Information, Ctrip Travel Network and Qunar or its designated person, as attorney-in-fact to vote, by itself or any other person to be designated at its discretion, on all matters of our consolidated affiliated Chinese entities.
+Each of them has signed an irrevocable power of attorney to appoint Ctrip Travel Information, Ctrip Travel Network and Qunar or its designated person, as attorneyin-fact to vote, by itself or any other person to be designated at its discretion, on all matters of our consolidated affiliated Chinese entities.
 Each power of attorney will remain effective during the existence of the applicable consolidated affiliated Chinese entity.